-Later in life, I hung out with Dave Wakeling and Rankin’ Roger at my house where we shooting a music video for a band I was producing at the time; the ska band The Skeletones.
+Later in life, I hung out with Dave Wakeling and Rankin’ Roger at my house where we shot a music video for a band I was producing at the time; the ska band The Skeletones.
 Dave and Roger were there to be in the She Justs Wants To video directed by Valeria Vaughn.
-Dave actually slept over and in the morning, over breakfast he and I talked about this show.
+Dave slept over and in the morning, over breakfast, he and I talked about this show.

-He told me that Joe Strummer and boys were super cool to them as they were getting started.
-He said they were great bunch of blokes from the UK; all of them!
-That confirmed it for me that The Clash were truly something special.
-Oh and Dave ate up mean breakfast cooked up by my wife Betty.
+He told me that Joe Strummer and the boys were super cool to them as they were getting started.
+He said they were a great bunch of blokes from the UK; all of them!
+That confirmed for me that The Clash was truly something special.
+Oh, and Dave ate up a mean breakfast cooked up by my wife Betty.
 Way too much fun!

 Anyways, so after The English Beat finished their amazing set that hot summer night, The Clash took the stage and it was out of control.

-It was the Clash at their peak best; tight fisted, defiant, styling, rockin’, rolling, and giving us youth a path to the future.
-I bought in and took to the road preaching The Clash gospel.
-Every song was better than the previous!
+It was the Clash at their peak best; tight-fisted, defiant, styling, rockin’, rolling, and giving us youth a path to the future.
+I bought it and took to the road preaching The Clash gospel.
+Every song was better than the previous one!
 Everything was perfect!
 It was London Calling from the far away town and I was answering under their Complete Control!